Dr Frank Schubert

 Having obtained the doctorate from the University of Heidelberg, I joined the laboratory of Prof Andrew Lumsden at King's College London as an EMBO research fellow.
 My postdoctoral studies (1994-2003) resulted in the isolation and characterisation of a number of developmental control genes, two successful PhD projects (Susan Chapman and Robin Gogoi), a collaboration with the lab of Antonio Simeone, and a highly productive partnership with Susanne Dietrich whose work on paraxial mesoderm patterning is now a textbook-cited classic.

 Appointed to a faculty position at the University of Portsmouth in 2003, I am leading a lab working on vertebrate brain development.
 A major focus of our work is the development of the first nerve connections in the embryonic brain, the early axon scaffold.
 We are investigating the molecular mechanisms underlying neurogenesis, cell fate determination and axon guidance.
-Further projects include the vascularisation of the brain, developing the chicken embryo as an in vivo model for paediatric brain tumours, and the evolution of gene families.
+Further projects include the vascularisation of the brain, and developing the chicken embryo as an in vivo model for paediatric brain tumours.

 - Gene regulatory networks controlling neurogenesis and cell fate in the early brain